takato86/tk-agents/README.md

 # tk-agents
-RL agents for tokudo research.
+RL agents for tokudo research with pytorch.